Seattle Dog Bite Lawyer

 You have three years to seek legal action if a dog has attacked you.
 After that three-year window, it does not matter how strong the dog bite case is; you will likely be unable to file a successful lawsuit.

 Do not delay.
 Speak to a dog bite lawyer today.
-Our personal injury lawyers are well-versed in cases involving personal injury law in the state of Washington and would be more than qualified to take your dog bite case.
+Our Seattle personal injury lawyers are well-versed in cases involving personal injury law in the state of Washington and would be more than qualified to take your dog bite case.

 If a dog has bitten you or a loved one, you have the legal right to seek justice in both civil and criminal court proceedings.
 However, doing so may be easier said than done, especially when recovering from any serious injuries that might have been incurred in the attack.